-Clause 36(3) states that:
+Clause 3.37(4) of the SEPP states that:

-(3) Nothing in this clause authorises the carrying out of development in contravention of any existing condition of the most recent development consent (other than a complying development certificate) that applies to any part of the school, relating to hours of operation, noise, car parking, vehicular movement, traffic generation, loading, waste management, landscaping or student or staff numbers.
+(4) Nothing in this section authorises the carrying out of development in contravention of any existing condition of the development consent currently operating (other than a complying development certificate) that applies to any part of the school, relating to hours of operation, noise, car parking, vehicular movement, traffic generation, loading, waste management, landscaping or student or staff numbers.

 The proposed works will not contravene any existing condition of development consent relating to the school site.
 The new modular buildings are in a vacant underutilised location within the existing school grounds and maintains existing hours of operation, noise, car parking, vehicular movement, traffic generation, loading, waste management and landscaping as provided for the current school operations under the existing development consent.
+It is noted that the provisions of Clause 3.37(7) does not allow for a prohibited increase in student and staff as development without consent.
+Subclause (7) defines a prohibited increase in student or staff numbers as follows: